Wi-fi, internet & printing

 At the printer/copier

 - Go to any Library printer to release and collect your black-and-white printouts.
-For colour printing, go to the Copy Centre.
+For colour printing, go to the copy centre in the Information Centre.

 Copying and scanning